droidcon/gitbook-2016-berlin-barcamp/README.md

 To make the barcamp more sustainable, this booklet contains summaries, links, and resources about the sessions.

-Thank you to all contributes!
+Thank you to all contributors!
 See the list at [Github](https://github.com/droidcon/gitbook-2016-berlin-barcamp/network/members).